PajoHack/Booking-System-PP4/README.md

 ### Reservation Page

-The reservation page is only available to registered users and displays the booking form.
-At the top of the form there is a paragraph explaining how to complete the form.
-Once the user enters details, script runs in the background to check to see if the table(s) is available.
-There is validation built into the form to ensure a date in the past cannot be selected.
-A table becomes available again two hours after being selcted.
-Also there is a check to make sure that the number of guests is not greater than the capacity of the tables selected.
-The submit button is disabled until all checks have been passed.

 The reservation page, accessible only to registered users, elegantly presents a booking form with an accompanying guide on how to fill it out.
 As the user inputs their details, a script diligently checks the availability of the requested tables.
 The form incorporates an intelligent validation system, eliminating the possibility of selecting past dates and ensuring that the number of guests does not surpass the capacity of the chosen tables.
 Furthermore, each table becomes available for new reservations two hours after the start of the previous booking.
 Only when all these checks are satisfied does the form's submission button become enabled, ensuring a smooth and error-free reservation experience.

 ![Screenshot of the booking form](documentation/booking-form.png)